 - You can customize your ice cream before or after the big shake up by adding flavored syrups, bits of fruit, crushed cookies, or small candies.

-- If you add extra stuff to your ice cream afterwards, be sure to fold it in gently or you might end up with ice cream soup!
+- If you add extra stuff to your ice cream after you shake it up, be sure to fold in the ingredients gently or you might end up with ice cream soup!

 - Get more ideas to turn plain ol' vanilla ice cream into rock star recipes.

 • Discover how easy it is to make delicious homemade ice cream, with or without an ice cream maker.

 • Party Idea: Build the ultimate make-your-own ice cream sundae bar.